BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 **David Pereira:** And you take this as a marathon, not a sprint.
 It's something that will take time.
 And here we are not talking about months.
 There's a big chance, depending on how trapped you are.
 We're talking about a few years to change everything for scenario, but you can see a small improvement.
 It's like compound interest in the beginning is slow, but then it gets big and nice.

-**Bill Raymond AI:** Sometimes we hear customers, they can get loud.
+**Bill Raymond:** Sometimes we hear customers, they can get loud.
 I'm one of them, right?
 This is the new feature I want in a product that I love.
 And I share that information and maybe there's a website that you can go on to say, I would like to see this feature.

-**Bill Raymond AI:** And people vote on it, and they do plus one.
+**Bill Raymond:** And people vote on it, and they do plus one.
 And people say, yes, we need this now, exclamation mark!
 And then you start to see, oh, this is something we really need to look into.
 I do think, though, as much as people want a feature, and as much as they might be frustrated that feature doesn't exist, I think they're okay waiting a little bit longer, so long as it's done right.

 **David Pereira:** Yes, the core is understanding what is that feature for.
 So what do you enable the customer to do?
 Because when the customer asks for a feature, it means the customer is trying to achieve something.
 And if we jump exactly to the feature, I like making the doctor example.
 As a patient, I go to the doctor and say, hey, I have some pain here on my back, and I'm here today because I just want you to operate me.